 I strongly recommend either of these weighted vests for osteoporosis.
-Between the three, you will have to choose the one that you find most comfortable and meets your budget.
+Between the three, you can choose the one that you find most comfortable and meets your budget.

 I invited two of my clients, Aline and Farida, to try all of the vests and comment on what they liked and disliked about each one.
 I was surprised at the diversity of comments.
-Note that the preference for a vest depends upon body type and personal taste.
+Note that the preference for an osteoporosis vest depends upon body type and personal taste.

 - Made of washable cotton.

 - “Small weighted vests” are too long for someone under 5’4”.

 - The construction could be better.
 One of the snaps broke off the day I received it.

 - Weights are potentially uncomfortable if you have wide hips and a short waist.